During the Edo Period (1603-1868) of Japan, sushi was between two and four times larger than it is today.

 Above, on the left is Edo Period sushi, while its modern era counterpart is on the right.

 According to website Tenpo, the flavor was also different.
-Today’s sushi is made with vinegared rice, but Edo Period sushi was apparently made with rice mixed with red vinegar that been made from sake lees.
+Today’s sushi is made with vinegared rice, but Edo Period sushi was apparently made with rice mixed with red vinegar that had been made from sake lees.

 Tenpo adds that two pieces of Edo Period sushi would be enough to stuff one’s belly, making these convenient and filling meals to eat on the go.